20 Years of Palm Tocotrienol and Brain Health Research

-To celebrate 20 years of full spectrum palm tocotrienol brain health research, a collection of resources will be gradually added to this site/page so that readers will have a better understanding on how this special form of palm vitamin E address important brain health matters.
+To celebrate 20 years of full spectrum palm tocotrienol brain health research, a collection of resources are added to this page so that readers will have a better understanding on how this special form of palm vitamin E address important brain health matters.

 Part I : Prof. Chandan Sen reviewed palm tocotrienol’s properties and its potential

 Part II : Prof. Chandan Sen discussed palm tocotrienol’s research phases based on FDA’s clinical trial

 Part III : Prof. Chandan Sen shared the potential of palm tocotrienol in brain health

 Part IV : Prof. Chandan Sen shared the safety and side effect findings of palm tocotrienols

 Part V : Prof. Chandan Sen explained whether tocotrienol can be taken together with Plavix (a blood thinner)